-- Lame A$$: Yes, you read that right!
-But it’s meant quite literally, not in a derogatory way.
-If your glute muscles do not learn to fire as needed – e. if they are lame – the hamstrings step in and compensate leaving them overused and overly tight.
+2. Glute Underuse: If your glute muscles do not learn to fire as needed, the hamstrings step in and compensate leaving them overused and overly tight.
 Improper firing of the glutes is very, very common.
-If you work our regularly and have tight hamstrings no matter how much you stretch, you might want to get an assessment by a trainer or physical therapist and determine if you are using your glutes properly when exercising.
+If you work out regularly and have tight hamstrings no matter how much you stretch, you might want to get an assessment by a trainer or physical therapist and determine if you are using your glutes properly when exercising.

-- Hamstring Exercise Overuse: If you are a runner you probably know this feeling well.
-Go out for your first outdoor run of the year, or increase your mileage and take a longer run, you just might wake up and notice your hamstrings are super sore the next day.
+3. Hamstring Exercise Overuse: If you are a runner, you probably know this feeling well.
+If you go out for your first outdoor run of the year, or increase your mileage, you just might wake up and notice your hamstrings are super sore the next day.
 When hamstrings go through that repetitive motion over and over, they are working and, like all other muscles, they get sore!

-- Too Much Sitting: Have you heard the phrase “Sitting is the new smoking”?
-There are innumerable reasons that sitting is seriously bad for your health, but tight hamstrings are a residual casualty of the whole sitting thing.
+4. Too Much Sitting: Have you heard the phrase “sitting is the new smoking?”
+There are so many reasons that sitting is seriously bad for your health, but tight hamstrings are a residual casualty of sitting too much.
 So if prolonged sitting creates hamstring tightness, make sure you are getting lots of standing and walking breaks in your day.

-- Born This Way: You may have been born with tighter and/or shorter hamstrings.
+5. Born This Way: You may have been born with tighter and/or shorter hamstrings.
 If you have shorter hamstrings, you will likely experience more hamstring tightness.
-Simply put, your hamstrings are contracting and expanding in bigger force than your counterparts with longer leg muscles.
+Simply put, your hamstrings are contracting and expanding with bigger force than your counterparts with longer leg muscles.
 Other factors you can’t change: men usually have tighter hamstrings than women, and older people have tighter hamstrings than younger.

 How To Prevent Tight Hamstrings